-We have audited the financial statements of The Russian Orthodox Church "St Nicholas" Fund (the "Fund"), which are presented in pages 7 to 26 and comprise the statement of financial position as at 31 December 2019, and the statements of income and expenses and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Russian Orthodox Church "St Nicholas" Fund (the "Fund"), which are presented in pages 6 to 25 and comprise the statement of financial position as at 31 December 2020 and 2019, and the statements of income and expenses and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements give a true and fair view of the financial position of the Fund as at 31 December 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements give a true and fair view of the financial position of the Fund as at 31 December 2020 and 2019, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.